edcarp/-ed-dash-fair-bio-practice-workshop-template-/index.md

 ## Introduction

 Open Science is disruptive.
 It will change how we do reasearch and how society benefits from it.
-Making data re-usable is key to this, and FAIR principles are a way: to achieve it.
+Making data re-usable is key to this, and FAIR principles are a way to achieve it.

 * But what does it mean in practice?
 * How can a biologist incorporate those principles in their workflow?